skovy/skovy.dev/content/blog/typescript-explained-in-javascript-mapped-types/index.md

 const evens: Evens = {};
 ```

-This simple example could also as easily be done by hand.
-However, the benefits
+This simple example could also as easily be done by hand without the use of
-of mapped types become more apparent when working with large or complex typings.
+mapped types.
+However, the benefits of mapped types become more apparent when working with large or complex typings.
 Additionally, it keeps the derived type in-sync so if `five` is added to `List`,
 `Evens` will also immediately include it.
 Finally, in combination with generics,
 they can be reused.
 For example, what if there were many of these lists?